brianmeta/ensf400-lab8-kubernetes-2/config-files/README.md

 In this README I will outline the steps that were taken to show the correct output of the assignment.

-> Note: All commands for each step were run in the default working >directory provided by the code space.
+> Notes:
 >
+> All commands for each step were run in the default working >directory provided by the code space.
 > This is exactly how my terminal looked:
 > @brianmeta ➜ /workspaces/ensf400-lab8-kubernetes-2 (main) $
+>
+>
+> Also, Dr. Drew confirmed that it is okay if the ingress for each app has a path of / instead of /app.

+# FIXME: Redue the steps for completing the assignment!!!

 ## **_Step 1_** - Setup